 Product recalls and safety notices

-To check product recalls and safety notices issued by traders, go to Product recalls and safety notices (link opens in a new window)
+To check product recalls and safety notices issued by traders, go to the product recalls and safety notices (link opens in a new window)

-You can register to get recall information or safety notices for products you own on Register my appliance (link opens in a new window)
+You can register to get recall information or safety notices for products you own.

 Product safety standards for businesses